 An X-ray image showing the silhouette of lungs with two distinct red areas, likely indicating abnormalities, being held by a person.

-Nevertheless, even when bladder cancer is identified early and treated appropriately, recurrence is common.
-Recurrences can occur anywhere along the urinary tract — including the lining of kidneys, ureters, prostate, urethra, or bladder.
+Nevertheless, even when bladder cancer is identified early and treated appropriately, recurrence can occur in some cases.
+Recurrences may happen along the urinary tract, including the kidneys, ureters, prostate, urethra, or bladder.

-Hence, vigilant monitoring post-treatment is essential, typically involving regular cystoscopies.
-Cystoscopies are invasive, costly, carry infection risks, can cause discomfort, and pose a risk of retention, dysuria and bleeding.
-Moreover, 90% of cystoscopies yield negative results, and they can miss up to 30% of bladder cancer recurrences.
-Clearly, there is a pressing need for a non-invasive, reliable, and straightforward tool to detect and monitor non-muscle-invasive bladder cancer.
+Regular monitoring post-treatment is recommended, typically involving cystoscopies.
+While effective, cystoscopies can be invasive and may carry some risks, including discomfort, infection, and bleeding.
+They may yield negative results in many cases, and can sometimes miss bladder cancer recurrences.
+There is a growing need for a non-invasive, reliable, and straightforward tool to detect and monitor non-muscle-invasive bladder cancer

 Doctor in gloves pointing at a glowing outline of kidneys and bladder, symbolizing urinary health and anatomy.

-Developed by Nucleix, Bladder EpiCheck® offers patients and clinicians a straightforward urine test for detecting early and recurrent bladder tumours.
-The test analyses subtle disease-specific changes in DNA methylation markers, enabling the identification of high-risk (non Ta-LG) cancers.
+Developed by Nucleix, Bladder EpiCheck® provides a urine test for detecting early and recurrent bladder tumours.
+The test analyses changes in DNA methylation markers to help identify high-risk bladder cancers.

-The outcome provides a clear positive or negative indication of bladder cancer presence.
-The test boasts a highly reliable Negative Predictive Value (NPV) of 99.3%, meaning a negative result correctly excludes bladder cancer in 99.3% of cases, independent of human interpretation.
+The test provides a positive or negative indication of bladder cancer presence.
+It has a high Negative Predictive Value (NPV), meaning a negative result accurately excludes bladder cancer in many cases, independent of human interpretation.

-• For early detection: Bladder EpiCheck® is recommended for early identification of bladder cancer and upper tract urothelial carcinoma (UTUC) in patients presenting with haematuria, other urinary tract symptoms, or suspicious findings indicative of malignancy.
-Those receiving a positive test result would subsequently be advised to undergo cystoscopy.
+For early detection: Bladder EpiCheck® may be used for the early identification of bladder cancer and upper tract urothelial carcinoma (UTUC) in patients presenting with haematuria, other urinary tract symptoms, or suspicious findings.
+Patients with a positive test result may be advised to undergo cystoscopy for further evaluation.

 Two men engaged in a discussion, one holding a paper while the other listens attentively, in a well-lit setting.